ArghaSarker/reinforcement-learning-homework-summer-2023/homework01/README.md

 -> transition probability is determined/influenced by the physics of the simulation (e.g. firing main engine will increase velocity in the direction of its orientation, but also consume fuel)

 **Reward function**:
-moving from top of screen to landing pad and coming to rest: 100-140 points moving away from the landing pad: - ??? lander crashes (body, i.e. neither leg, contacts moon):  -100 points lander comes to rest: +100 points left/right leg has ground contact: +10 firing main engine: -0.3 points each frame firing side engine: -0.3 points each frame solved (both legs on moon within landing pad): +200 points
+- moving from top of screen to landing pad and coming to rest: 100-140 points
+- moving away from the landing pad: -5 points
+- lander crashes (body, i.e. neither leg, contacts moon):  -100 points
+- lander comes to rest: +100 points
+- left/right leg has ground contact: +10
+- firing main engine: -0.3 points each frame
+- firing side engine: -0.3 points each frame
+- solved (both legs on moon within landing pad): +200 points

 **Policy**: the probability distribution over all possible actions (to move the lander) that can be taken from a specific state of the lander